 MAKE ACADEMICS YOUR PRIORITY!
 There are many things to do in a college environment, and it is very easy to get distracted from why you are in college.
 We want you to be involved in all aspects of college, but remember to stay focused on why you are here and make academics and studying your top priority.

-USE A DAY/SCHEDULE PLANNER!
+USE A PLANNER!
 When you were preparing to start the semester, did you purchase a day/schedule planner?
-(If not, you should.)
 Do you know where it is?
-Many students (or parents) purchase one, but then it gets hidden in the back of the closet or under the bed.
+Many students (or family members) purchase one, but then it gets hidden in the back of the closet or under the bed.
+Or maybe your phone has a scheduling feature.
 Start the semester off on a good foot by filling it in, and then use it.
-When you get your class syllabus at the first class meeting, fill in when projects are due, exams are happening, etc. You will be amazed at how helpful it will be.
+When you get your class syllabus at the first class meeting, fill in when projects are due, exams are happening, etc. You will be amazed at how helpful it will be in preparing and studying.

 GET TO KNOW YOUR ADVISOR!
-You meet with your advisor at the start of the fall semester, and will meet with your advisor again in October to do schedule planning and registration for your spring classes.
+You will meet with your advisor at the start of the fall semester, and again in October to do schedule planning and registration for your spring classes.
+We hope you will also meet with your advisor at other times, though, to say hi and let your advisor know how things are going.
 Your advisor is there for you to talk with, as well as when you need help, so be sure to get to know your advisor and let him/her know if there is anything you need.
 Your advisor is a resource for you, so even if he/she may not know the answer, can find out for you, and refer you to the place you need to go for assistance.

 GET TO KNOW YOUR INSTRUCTORS!
 Are you intimidated to go talk with your class instructor?
 Don’t be!
 They are human beings just like you, and are here for you.
-None of us at PSU would be here if we didn’t like being with students, so go talk with your instructors; introduce yourself.
+None of us at PSU would be here if we didn’t like being with students, and care about your education, so go talk with your instructors; introduce yourself.
 If you are struggling with any of the course material, ask your instructor for help.
-We all want to see you succeed, so don’t be embarrassed to seek help when you need it.
+We all want to see you succeed, so don’t be hesitant to seek help when you need it.

 STUDY!
 We hear from many students that they may have studied about an hour or two a day in high school.
 That is not going to fly in college.
 Did you know that the faculty expects that you are going to study two to three hours outside of class for every hour you are in class?
 This may not occur with every class or every instructor, but keep it in mind as a general rule of thumb.

 COMPLETE ASSIGNMENTS ON TIME!
-Did you know if you try to turn in a late assignment, the instructor may not accept it, or if it is accepted, may take points off because of its lateness?
-Use your day/schedule planner to write in when assignments are due.
+Did you know if you try to turn in an assignment late, the instructor may not accept it, or if it is accepted, may take points off because of its lateness?
+Use your planner to keep track of when assignments are due.
 Don’t procrastinate!!

 USE THE SERVICES PSU OFFERS!
-There are many people and services here at Plymouth to help students be successful, so take advantage of all there is.
+There are many people and services here at Plymouth to help students be successful, so take advantage of all there is early on and often:

 - Go to the Plymouth Academic Support Services (PASS) to get a tutor for a class or classes.